koeppl/packed_string/README.md

 An evaluation of all available lcp generates a new file `lcp_gen.cpp` providing a function `longest_common_prefix`, which selects the best function with respect to the string length.

+# Why

+Longest common prefix queries are fundamental, having several applications like

+- computing the LCP array
+- computing the longest common extension `lcp(T[i..],T[j..])` can be speed up by using an LCE data structure.
+  But these are only useful if the length is expected to be very long (> 2000 characters).
+  Current CPU architectures featuring long cache lines and word sizes make character comparision by word packing a fast alternative to LCE data structures.

 # Dependencies